cafe01/template-plift/README.md

 # MANUAL

 This document is the reference for the Plift class.
-The manual pages are:
+The manual pages (not yet complete) are:

 - [Plift::Manual::Tutorial](https://metacpan.org/pod/Plift::Manual::Tutorial)